Why is this important?

 What will the project achieve?

-- Provide patients with the simplest possible system to participate in a clinical trial from any sponsor and site
+- Provide participants with a simple system to participate in a clinical trial.

-- Create an immutable audit trail for the IC process which is tamper-proof
+- Create an immutable audit trail for the Informed Consent process which is tamper-proof.

 If you would like to get involved or have further questions or feedback email the project manager, Richard Norman.